giantswarm/docs/sources/guides/mysql-backup.md

 ```
-$ swarm up
+$ swarm up --var=mysqldb=mydb --var=mysqlpass=rootpasswd
 ```

-This will create the application and start it's services.
+This will create the application and start its services.
 When the application is launched, you can inspect the logs of the archiver component to find out if everything works as expected.
-Use the `swarm status` command to list all components first.
+Use the `swarm status your-app` command to list all components first.
 Your output should look similar to this:

 ```
 App your-app is up

 service   component       instanceid                            created              status
-mysql           mysql           715a3b72-7ab2-4294-8337-bfe4b3758bc1  2015-01-13 18:02:37  up
+db        mysql           715a3b72-7ab2-4294-8337-bfe4b3758bc1  2015-01-13 18:02:37  up
-mysql-archiver  mysql-archiver  f8ce5429-74da-4445-acfe-1b84a600c81d  2015-01-13 18:02:37  up
+archiver  mysql-archiver  f8ce5429-74da-4445-acfe-1b84a600c81d  2015-01-13 18:02:37  up

 ```

-Using the instance ID of the `mysql-archiver` component, you can now access the logs:
+Using the instance ID of the `archiver` component, you can now access the logs:

 ```
 $ swarm logs f8ce5429-74da-4445-acfe-1b84a600c81d